ddimaria/beyond-the-rust-book/lessons/tokio-pub-sub/README.md

 }
 ```

-The sedner can either send text messages or tell the subscriber to shutdown.
+The publisher can either send text messages or tell the subscriber to shutdown.
 Before we can send a message, let's spin up the subscribers:

 ```rust
 #[tokio::main]